Why You Should Be Tagging Your Curriculum

 You’ve got an observation tomorrow you forgot all about?
 Search your files, not Google.

-3. Critical Thinking: Of course everything you teach promotes critical thinking, but this one activity really, really sets their minds on fire.
+Of course, everything you teach promotes critical thinking, but this one activity really, really sets their minds on fire.

 Other possibilities?
 By Bloom’s Taxonomy or verb, Substitute Teacher Day, Open-Ended, Poetry, Non-Fiction, Social Media, Digital Portfolio, Student-Centered, Hip-Hop, Discussion, Video Games, Rigorous, Quiet Day, Spring Fever, Testing-is-over-and-if-I-can-just-keep-them-in-the-room-I’ve-earned-my-paycheck, and so on.

 When Tagging Your Curriculum Won’t Help

 If you know every single thing you teach inside and out (because it never changes–see below).